 - Patients actively receiving any other investigational agents.

 - Management of treatment for patients with co-occurring mutations, like FLT3, will be prioritized by the treating physician after discussion of treatment options with the patient.

-- Hyperleukocytosis with > 50,000 blasts/mcl.
-Hydroxyurea for blast count control is permitted before starting treatment and may be continued until day 28 of cycle 1.
+- Hyperleukocytosis with > 50,000 white blood cell (WBC)/mcl.
+Hydroxyurea for WBC count control is permitted before starting treatment and may be continued until day 28 of cycle 1.
 The maximum dose of hydrea will be 6 grams per day.
-Patients will be withdrawn from the study if > 50,000 blasts/mcl occur or recur > 14 days after starting treatment on the study.
+Patients will be withdrawn from the study if > 50,000 WBC/mcl occur or recur > 14 days after starting treatment on the study.

 - Active, uncontrolled infection.
 Patients with infection controlled with antibiotics are eligible.

 - Patients considered a poor medical risk due to a serious, uncontrolled medical disorder, non-malignant systemic disease or active, uncontrolled infection.
 Examples include, but are not limited to, uncontrolled ventricular arrhythmia, recent (within 3 months) myocardial infarction, uncontrolled major seizure disorder, unstable spinal cord compression, superior vena cava syndrome, extensive interstitial bilateral lung disease on high resolution computed tomography (HRCT) scan or any psychiatric disorder that prohibits obtaining informed consent.

 - Patients who are pregnant or nursing.
 Pregnant women are excluded from this study because olaparib is a PARP inhibitor with the potential for teratogenic or abortifacient effects.
 Because there is an unknown but potential risk for AEs in nursing infants secondary to treatment of the mother with olaparib, breastfeeding should be discontinued if the mother is treated with olaparib.
 These potential risks may also apply to other agents used in this study.